 Computer Running Slow

-Diagnose and fix a slow computer by finding what's hogging CPU, memory, and disk
+Diagnose and fix a slow computer by finding what is hogging CPU, memory, and disk.
+Covers Task Manager, Activity Monitor, startup apps, and cleanup.

 A slow computer is almost always caused by something specific – not just "getting old."
 The usual suspects are a runaway process eating CPU, too many apps launching at startup, low disk space, or not enough RAM.
 Here's how to find and fix the problem on your OS.